Menu

 Physical Education

-P.E sessions will take place on a Thursday afternoon, our unit is Athletics.
-Pupils will develop their running, throwing and jumping.
+P.E sessions will take place on a Thursday afternoon, our unit is Outdoor Adventurous Activities - Trust and Trails.
 Please ensure that your child comes into school wearing their full P.E kit.
 The kit should include a yellow P.E top with the school's logo matched with black shorts, jogging bottoms or leggings and black pumps or trainers.
 Over the top, children will wear their school jumper or cardigan.
 All jewellery must be removed, ensure earrings are taken out before the session or covered with plasters.

 PSHE

-In PSHE, we will be completing a 'Keeping Safe' unit, where pupils will discuss who keeps them safe in different situations and how to ask for help.
-In addition, they will know the importance of rules.
+In PSHE, we will be learning about mental health, focusing on every day feelings and how to manage negative emotions.
+The following unit is 'Be Kind', where pupils will understand a wide range of feelings, recognise bullying, responding and asking for help and be made aware of strategies for solving disputes and conflicts.
 Furthermore, well-being will be a main focus throughout the year, pupils will have the opportunity to share and discuss any concerns or worries openly.

 Oracy - Voice 21

 As a school we are developing our oracy, learning to talk and learning through talk.
-In class, we have created discussion guidelines to aid meaningful discussions.
+In class, we will create discussion guidelines to aid meaningful discussions.
 We will encourage pupils to fully participate by taking on a range of roles and utilising sentence stems to articulate their ideas.
 We will provide opportunities for discussion in all areas of the curriculum.

 If you have any queries, please do not hesitate to discuss these with us at the beginning or end of the school day.
 Alternatively, you can arrange an appointment through the school office.